scverse/scverse.github.io/content/blog/hello-world.md

 ## Who is a part of scverse?

-scverse is explicitly an effort beyond just a single research group.
-Only together can we continue to ensure that the ecosystem grows and stays interoperable.
+`scverse` is explicitly an effort beyond just a single research group.
-We therefore define several [roles](https://scverse.org/people/) of which only a subset are denoted below.
+As a community effort we ensure continued interoperablility, promote growth, and increase our bus number.
+In our initial form, we have divided responsibilities into several [roles](https://scverse.org/people/), including:

 [Isaac Virshup](https://github.com/ivirshup), [Danila Bredikhin](https://github.com/gtca) and [Lukas Heumos](https://github.com/Zethson) form the steering committee and also belong to the core developers together with [Adam Gayoso](https://github.com/adamgayoso), [Giovanni Palla](https://github.com/giovp), [Gregor Sturm](https://github.com/grst), and [Ilia Kats](https://github.com/ilia-kats).
 The core developers have made significant contributions to the ecosystem and are jointly developing and maintaining the major libraries.